The League offers three youth programs in Saratoga County:

 The Conference is an intensive four day training experience held in the spring and is designed to immerse students in the process by which public policy is proposed, enacted and changed in New York State and educate them as to how they can influence and affect this process.
 Albany insiders discuss the operations of New York State government including how policy is shaped and enacted.
 Students are afforded the opportunity to observe Assembly and Senate sessions and to shadow both their Assembly members and Senators.
 More details.

-In Saratoga County, an eleventh grade student will be chosen to attend.
+In Saratoga County, two eleventh grade students will be chosen to attend.
 Program attendees come from across the whole state.
 The program is free to the student.
 Costs are covered by the Education Fund.
-2019 applications will be available in the late fall of 2018.

 Take Me To Vote